JetBrains/Qodana/topics/flexinspect.md

 <img src="flexinspect-how-it-works.png" width="706" alt="PSI tree overview" border-effect="line" thumbnail="true"/>

-PSI is a tree representation of the source code elements corresponding to a source file's structure.
+PSI is a tree representation of your code corresponding to a source file's structure.
 In case of Java code, PSI reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your codebase to obtain the list of the codebase nodes that can be inspected using your inspections.